WebOfTrustInfo/rwot12-cologne/draft-documents/Exchanges_through_NOSTR_for_DID_Holders.md

 This paper explains how two DID holders can securely :
 - establish end to end encrypted communication channels
-- request, issue, present and verify credentials
+- exchange credentials
 - send and receive text messages

 We will provide a simple protocol with partial implementation source code  to ensure this seamless and trusted exchanges.

 The protocol follows a series of steps to ensure a seamless and trusted exchange through encrypted messages :
+- Request, issue and receive Verifiable Credentials

-Request and issue Verifiable Credentials, request and verify Verifiable Presentations
+- Request, issue and verify Verifiable Presentations